7 Easter Hosting Tips for First-Time Homeowners

 • Mix blooms in mason jars or simple vases for a casual, charming look.

-• Place arrangements in your entryway, on the dining table and coffee table, and in the guest bath.
+• Place arrangements in your entryway, on the dining table, and anywhere else you want to add a festive touch.

-Soft spring colors create an Easter vibe without being over-the-top:
+Soft spring colors create a classic Easter vibe:

 • Use pastel table linens, cloth napkins, or placemats.